July 12 in History

 Colombian footballer

-James David Rodríguez Rubio is a Colombian professional footballer who plays as an attacking midfielder or winger for Major League Soccer club Minnesota United and captains the Colombia national team.
-Regarded as one of…
+James David Rodríguez Rubio is a Colombian professional footballer who plays as an attacking midfielder or winger for and captains the Colombia national team.
+Regarded as one of the best Colombian players of all time,…

 Read More